ncatlab/nlab-content/pages/1253.md

 Here we define two sets to be equal if they have the same members.

-Note that we may prove, using the [[axiom of separation]] (bounded separation is enough) that two sets must be equal if they are members of the same sets.
+Note that we may prove, using the [[axiom of separation]] (bounded separation is enough), the converse: two sets must be equal if they are members of the same sets (as long as we have something, such as the [[axiom of pairing]] or [[axiom of power sets|power sets]], to guarantee that each set is a member of some set).

 category: foundational axiom